PrashamTrivedi/AWS_C002_Notes/vpc.md

 - We create a gateway endpoint, the endpoint is created per service, per region.
 - When we allocate a gateway endpoint to a particular subnet, a prefix list added to route table of that subnets that uses gateway endpoint as target.
 - The prefix list is kept updated by AWS.
-- The network request having prefix list exists to public sservice via Gateway Endpoints and not via Internet Gateway.
+- The network request having prefix list exists to public service via Gateway Endpoints and not via Internet Gateway.
 - Highly available across all AZs by default.
 - Endpoint policy is used to control what can be accessed.
 - It's regional only.
 Can't be used for cross regional services.